ffmpeginteropx/FFmpegInteropX/README.md

 ## Building ffmpeg with Visual Studio 2017 / 2019

-After installing the ffmpeg build tools, you can invoke `BuildFFmpeg_VS2017.bat` from a normal cmd prompt.
-It builds all Windows 10 versions of ffmpeg (x86, x64, ARM and ARM64).
+After installing the ffmpeg build tools, you run Build-FFmpeg.ps1 to build FFmpeg.

+Run the build script from PowerShell:

+`.\Build-FFmpeg.ps1`

+Run the build script from CMD:

+`PowerShell -NoProfile -ExecutionPolicy Bypass -Command ".\Build-FFmpeg.ps1"`

+##### The build script has multiple parameters to select build toolset, SDK version and more.
+Here are some examples:

+Build using a specific SDK version:

+`.\Build-FFmpeg.ps1 -WindowsTargetPlatformVersion 10.0.17763.0`

+Or from CMD:

+`PowerShell -NoProfile -ExecutionPolicy Bypass -Command ".\Build-FFmpeg.ps1 -WindowsTargetPlatformVersion 10.0.17763.0"`

+Build with PlatformToolset v142 instead of v141:

+`.\Build-FFmpeg.ps1 -VcVersion 14.22`

+(This requires MSVC v142 build tools "14.22" (exactly!) to be installed.
+Later versions have a bug that will make ARM/ARM64 compilations fail.)

+Build using Visual Studio 2017 instead of "latest":

+`.\Build-FFmpeg.ps1 -VsWhereCriteria '-version [15.0,16.0)'`

+Build using Visual Studio 2019 instead of "latest":

+`.\Build-FFmpeg.ps1 -VsWhereCriteria '-version [16.0,17.0)'`

+Build only x86 and x64:

+`.\Build-FFmpeg.ps1 -Platforms x86, x64`

+You can of course combine parameters.
+There are more parameters, you can see them at the beginning of the build script.

 Note: You need Visual Studio 2017 15.9.0 or higher to build the ARM64 version of ffmpeg!

 ## Building the FFmpegInterop library

-After building ffmpeg with the steps above, you should find the ffmpeg libraries in the `ffmpeg/Build/<platform\>/<architecture\>` folders.
+After building ffmpeg with the steps above, you should find the ffmpeg libraries in the `FFmpegUWP/<platform>` folders.

 Now you can build the FFmpegInterop library.

-Simply open the Visual Studio solution file `FFmpegInterop.sln`, set one of the MediaPlayer[CS/CPP/JS] sample projects as StartUp project, and run.
-FFmpegInterop should build cleanly giving you the interop object as well as the selected sample MediaPlayer (C++, C# or JS) that show how to connect the MediaStreamSource to a MediaElement or Video tag for playback.
+Simply open the Visual Studio solution file `FFmpegInterop.sln`, set one of the MediaPlayer[CS/CPP] sample projects as StartUp project, and run.
+FFmpegInterop should build cleanly giving you the interop object as well as the selected sample MediaPlayer (C++ or C#) that show how to connect the MediaStreamSource to a MediaElement for playback.

 ### Using the FFmpegInteropMSS object